tux2bsd/freebsd-update-probe/README.md

 # Important
 ```
-This is not only a reduction in time, freebsd-update-probe.sh avoids
+This is not only a reduction in time, freebsd-update-probe.sh bypasses
-the processing and IO spike that would otherwise occur for the duration.
+the processing and IO spike that would otherwise occur for that duration.

 Finally, I hope you find freebsd-update-probe.sh useful.
 ```